-Technically, while cars pass through, the flow of the surrounding air will be changed easily; the noise and lights of cars might be annoying at night too.
+Technically, while cars pass through, the flow of the surrounding air will be changed easily; the noise and lights of cars might also be annoying at night.

 In addition, it's easier to see accidents near corners and intersections.

-5 It’s not good if the front door or windows are facing others' wall corners.
+5 It's not good if the front door or windows face others' wall corners.
 It looks like a knife pointing at your place.

-Facing a gap between two tall buildings is not pleasant either, because the wind and flow of air of the gap are considered negative.
+Facing a gap between two tall buildings is not pleasant either; because the wind and airflow in the gap is considered harmful.

 If it's unavoidable, try to use plants or curtains to shelter the house from them.

-6 It’s good to have natural light as much as possible.
-The light of the sun and moon through the windows are quite positive and pleasant.
+6 It's good to have natural light as much as possible.
+The light of the sun and moon through the windows are positive and pleasant.

 7 It's not good for a bed to face the door or a mirror.

 Facing the door feels less private; facing a mirror sometimes might be scary when seeing someone in the mirror at night.

-8 It’s not good to have a beam above the bed, which may make people feel stressed.
+8 It's not good to have a beam above the bed, which may stress people.

 10 Buildings shaped like U, H, T, or a square are not comfortable for people to live in.

 They are considered too windy and with an insufficient flow of air and light.

 11 It's good to hold a party after moving into a new place, especially in places that have been empty for a long time.

 You Might Also Like: